 The goal of Dr. Jinnah’s project – the Dystonia Coalition iPS Resource - is to develop a resource for the collection of skin samples for making fibroblast cultures for dystonia, to create stem cells from these fibroblasts to share with dystonia investigators, and to examine the defects in these cells after they are converted into dopamine neurons.

-Dr. Bragg’s project - Generating Isogenic Dystonia iPS Cell lines with Custom TALE Nucleases - will generate iPSCs to different genetic causes of dystonia by turning normal cells into cells with dystonia mutations with TALE nucleases.
-Essentially they will be able to create iPSCs to any genetic form of dystonia using TALE technology.
-Dr. Bragg will also collaborate with the Jinnah laboratory in developing and comparing the different dystonia iPSC models.
-Directly comparing TALE nuclease -generated iPSC lines to ones generated by reprogramming patient fibroblasts can provide a lot of useful information.
+Dr. Bragg’s project - Generating Isogenic Dystonia iPS Cell lines with Custom TALE Nucleases - has generated iPSCs for different genetic causes of dystonia by turning normal cells into cells with dystonia mutations with TALE nucleases.
+His lab is now able to create iPSCs for any genetic form of dystonia using TALE technology.
+Dr. Bragg is also collaborating with the Jinnah laboratory in developing and comparing the different dystonia iPSC models.